iota-pico/core/README.md

 ## API Documentation

 Documentation for the code can be found in [docs](./docs/README.md) folder.

+## Tutorials

+Some tutorials can be found in the following repo [@iota-pico/tutorials](https://github.com/iotaeco/tutorials)

 ## Examples

 There is example code using all the functionality of the libraries for the following platforms and languages.